Skip to content

 What I Liked:

-Her Meet Cute with Leslie still feels like just that, but one that is organic to the Broad City world — after Abbi garners an injury from attending an art gala she is also supposed to be catering.
-Her casual pondering feels less like an experiment and more like a natural extension of her trying to stretch herself.
-This still comes with mistakes and the end of the relationship due to an assessment of her lack of maturity, but it doesn’t feel like something Abbi would be opposed to exploring again in the future.
+Her meet-cute with Leslie still feels like just that, but one that is organic to the Broad City world — after Abbi is injured while attending an art gala she’s also supposed to be catering.
+Her casual pondering feels less like an experiment and more like a natural extension of her trying to stretch as a person.
+This still comes with mistakes, and the end of the relationship due to Leslie not finding her mature enough, but it doesn’t feel like something Abbi would be opposed to exploring again in the future.

 Photo/CBS Television Distribution

-I appreciate the fact I don’t even have to question if Abbi is a fully developed character, as she has been one of the leads for four seasons.
-She is full of hopes and ambitions, fears, and flaws.
+I appreciate the fact I don’t even have to question if Abbi is a thoroughly developed character, as she has been one of the leads for four seasons.
+She is full of hopes, ambitions, fears, and foibles.
 She has feelings and habits and feels like a fully lived-in character.
 Her latent discovery of her bisexuality feels like an important part of her identity, but not a defining characteristic.
-She doesn’t exist to titillate another character or to act as an evil, queer foil — a trope that is quickly becoming a thing of the past in bi representation in media.
+She doesn’t exist to titillate another character or to act as an evil, queer foil — a trope that is quickly becoming a thing of the past in bi media representation.
 Abbi is messy and flawed, of course — there’s a point in this season where she gets stuck between buildings upside-down, after all — but she doesn’t exist as a one-dimensional characterization.

 Also, Ilana’s reaction to this news is layered but fairly supportive.
-Ilana has had a sexual crush on Abbi for the bulk of the series (in the season premiere, Ilana gives Abbi a montage of candid footage of her booty), which Abbi has understood and accepted but never rejected her about.
-It has never jeopardized their friendship, but rather been another component of it.
-So when Ilana discovers Abbi is actually not straight but is exploring this part of her identity with someone other than herself — the response is relatable for anyone who has been in a similar situation.
+Ilana has had a sexual crush on Abbi for the bulk of the series (in the season premiere, Ilana gives Abbi a montage of candid footage of her booty).
+Abbi understands and accepts it, and it’s never jeopardized their friendship but rather becomes another component of it.
+So when Ilana discovers Abbi is actually not straight and is exploring her sexuality with someone else — her response is relatable for anyone who has been in a similar situation.

 Photo/CBS Television Distribution

-Luckily Ilana’s jealousy only hangs around for an episode or so — her friendship with Abbi means more to her than that, and she is still willing to call her out when she thinks Abbi isn’t being true to herself.
+Luckily, Ilana’s jealousy only hangs around for an episode or so — her friendship with Abbi means more to her than that, and she is still willing to call her out when she thinks Abbi isn’t being true to herself.
 Even if it’s something as low-stakes as trying to become a “hat girl” because her new girlfriend gave her one.
-That is true friendship.
+That’s true friendship.

 What I Didn’t Like:

-I almost want to take umbrage with the way that Abbi and Leslie’s relationship ended — with the latter rejecting Abbi due to a lack of maturity — but it’s so in league with the show’s tone that it scans.
+I almost want to take umbrage with the way that Abbi and Leslie’s relationship ended — with the latter rejecting Abbi due to a lack of maturity — but it’s so in league with the show’s tone that it tracks.
 And the arc of their queer relationship pushes Abbi to grow, feeding the natural evolution of her character.
-So I guess I shouldn’t quibble about it.
-Too much.
+So I guess I shouldn’t quibble about it — too much.

 The Rating: